rohanrajpal/blog/_pages/about.md

 ### Research

 - Undergraduate Researcher, [Precog](http://precog.iiitd.edu.in/).
 The social computing lab of IIITD.
-- Working on analzing the social media data of an Indian app.
+- Working on analyzing the social media data of an Indian app.
 Finding the possibility of an echo chamber within the app.
 - Using NLP techniques like LDA to do Topic Modelling in text

 ### Community and Leadership